rusthon/Rusthon/examples/operator_overloading.md

 class A shows how to define subscript `a[key]`, define a method named `__getitem__` that takes the key and returns a value.
 Because subscripting always triggers the pointer to be deferenced, it works without any gotchas.

-There is a gotcha with overloading binary operators: `+`, `-`, `*`, and `\`, they do not automatically deference their operands, because normally these operations happen on primitive types, and not wrapped with a pointer.
-For the simple case where the left operand is a local variable known to be of some class, Rusthon will deference it automatically.
-Other cases where the left operand is unknown, the user must manually deference the pointer using `a[...]` ellipsis.
-Overloading `__call__` also has the same problem, because Rusthon expects a function and not a pointer, you must manually deference before calling the object `myob[...]()`.
-Note: this will be fixed in Rusthon2.0 with a complete typing system that keeps track of pointers and their types.

 ```rusthon
 #backend:c++